Where fresh food and fresh air come together.

 - For those who can’t resist a pile of fun toppings, try Ripple.
 This Boulder shop is a locally owned, all-natural take on the by-the-pound frozen yogurt joints your kids love.
 They have over 60 toppings, from fresh fruit to hot fudge.

 Superfood infusions, all-organic ingredients and dairy-free options abound in Boulder when it comes to refreshing frozen treats.

 - Keep an eye out for Best One Yet’s adorable vegan ice cream truck at the Boulder Farmers Market, dishing up plant-based ice cream so good that even non-vegans fall in love with it.

 - A favorite haunt on the Hill, Rush Bowls has been serving up açaí bowls (frozen açaí fruit that’s blended and topped with fruit, granola and honey) long before they were trendy.
 Opt for the Yoga Bowl (with hints of green tea) or the classic Beach Bowl.

 - Vitality Bowls makes nutrition delish with their health-focused frozen bowls packed with superfoods like mangosteen, aronia berry, camu camu, açaí, pomegranate and more.

-- Everything on the menu is 100-percent organic at Whole Sol's.
+- Everything on the menu is 100 percent organic at Whole Sol on Twenty Ninth Street Mall.
 Try the OG Bol, topped with banana, strawberry, chia pudding, granola and drizzled with Manuka honey or seasonal bowls like the Watermelon Basil Mojito Bol.
-This is next-level fresh, with everything blended fresh right before your eyes.
+This is next-level fresh, with everything blended up right before your eyes.